MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

 ### Data accumulation phase

 No actions for the client and Microsoft/Authorized partner during this phase.
 Accumulation starts right after data quality is signed off during the API integration phase.
 Continue forward once the criteria below have been achieved:
-- At least 500 fraudulent transactions
+- At least 500 fraudulent transactions.
-- At least 5000 non-fraudulent transactions
+- At least 5000 non-fraudulent transactions.
-- At least 4 weeks data with more than 70% label maturity rate \
+- At least four weeks data with more than 70% label maturity rate.

 ### Advanced modeling phase